7x-ax/sdk-js/README.md

 let tz = new Timezone(API_KEY);
 let data = tz.get(30.0444, 31.2357);
-// data is an instance of TimezoneDTO console.log(data.timezones);
+// data is an instance of the Timezone DTO console.log(data.timezones);
 ```